-Every second year, the NWT organises a symposium to share research and experience among wetland practioners, managers, students, landoweners and community groups.
+Every second year, the NWT organises a symposium to share research and experience among wetland practioners, managers, students, landowners and community groups.
 See our Symposia page for details.

-We have supported five international interns through our internship programme.
+We have supported many international interns through our internship programme.
 The NWT can provide for interns: